arj03/ssb-entitydb/README.md

 ## About

 This interface lets you focus on writing applications, instead of working with the SSB log.
-The entities can be written or changes by any node, and then replicated on the mesh network.
-It works just like any Eventually-Consistent database (CouchDB, or Riak), but it's global and p2p.
+The entities can be written or changed by any node, and these are replicated on the mesh network.
+It works just like any eventually consistent database (CouchDB, or Riak), but it's global and p2p.

 The database consists of two modes.
 A write mode in which values are appended to the local database.
 And a reader mode which reads all logs